Panthers score five unanswered to sink Ducks in OT

 Defenseman Aaron Ekblad scored 22 seconds into overtime for his second goal of the game as the Florida Panthers rallied from a four-score deficit to defeat the Anaheim Ducks 5-4 on Thursday night at Sunrise, Fla.
 Ekblad skated in from the right circle and went top shelf on the short side to finish the string of five unanswered goals.

 The Panthers, who entered Thursday ranked second in the NHL with 30 third-period goals, added two more on Thursday.
-Sergei Bobrovsky made 28 saves and was perfect in the third period for the third straight game to earn the win.
+Sergei Bobrovsky made 28 saves to earn the win.
 Max Jones, Nick Ritchie, Rickard Rakell and Ondrej Kase scored for the Ducks, who led 4-0 late in the second period.

 Panthers winger Brett Connolly scored two goals in a span of 27 seconds in the second period, starting Florida's comeback.
 Ekblad scored with 8:05 left in the third, and Dominic Toninato tied it 4-4 with 4:23 remaining.
 John Gibson made 23 saves for Anaheim, but he couldn't stop the Panthers in the final 22 minutes.